miguelmarcondesf/activerecord-tenanted/GUIDE.md

 ## 2. Application Configuration

-### 2.1 With Default Options

 This gem offers an "omakase" configuration that specifies:

-1. All models inheriting from `ApplicationRecord` will be tenanted
+1. All models inheriting from `ApplicationRecord` will be tenanted.
-2. The subdomain of the request will be used to determine the
+2. The subdomain of the request will be used to determine the tenant context.

+These defaults can be overridden using the configuration options:

+- `config.active_record_tenanted.connection_class`
+- `config.active_record_tenanted.tenant_resolver`

+This gem also introduces behavior changes into Rails to accommodate tenanting.
+All of these behavior changes can be disabled by setting `config.active_record_tenanted.connection_class` to `nil`.

+### 2.1 The Default Configuration

-To install this gem into an application with those defaults, first add the gem:
+To install this gem into an application with the defaults, first add the gem:

 ``` diff
 --- a/Gemfile